 **Do not file fossil recoveries on the Artifact Report System**

-All Fossil Reports should go to the State Museum.
-To file your Fossil Reports and receive release of title to your fossil finds, you should download the Fossil Report form and email your completed reports to firstname.lastname@example.org or follow the instructions at the bottom of the form to fax or mail your Fossil Reports to the State Museum.
+All Fossil Reports will be submitted through the Online Reporting System.
+Licensees without internet access may mail completed Fossil Report form and to firstname.lastname@example.org.
+Follow the instructions at the bottom of the form to fax or mail your Fossil Reports to the State Museum.
 Once a report is reviewed and approved, title to your fossils finds is automatically transferred to the reporting licensee.
 Please retain a copy of the report for your records.
 If you have any questions about the Fossil Reports or status of your Fossil Report history, please call or email Dave Cicimurri at the Museum.

 If you have problems logging in, please contact us at email@example.com